 - In a large skillet, heat the oil over medium-high heat.

 - Add the onions, red bell pepper and cook until soft, about 3 minutes.
-Add the garlic, scallions, cumin, salt, black pepper and cook for about 1 minute, stirring often.
+Then, the garlic, scallions, cumin, salt, black pepper and cook for about 1 minute, stirring often.

 - Add the ground beef and cook until the meat is cooked through, about 7 minutes.
 Add the tomato paste and cook for 2 minutes more.